detiuaveiro/ua-thesis-template/README.md

-A thesis LaTeX template that complies with the University of Aveiro's guidelines and provides a simple CLI workflow around `make` that was developed and tested for cross-compatibility on Linux (Slackware, ArchLinux) and macOS (High Sierra 10.13.6).
+A thesis LaTeX template that complies with the University of Aveiro's guidelines and provides a simple CLI workflow around `make` that was developed and tested for cross-compatibility on Linux (Slackware, ArchLinux, Debian, Ubuntu) and macOS (High Sierra 10.13.6).

 ## Usage